cdsmith/HMock/README.md

 that follows the same conventions.
 Reuse of mock code can be valuable, but it must be done carefully and deliberately, keeping in mind that you are responsible for preventing conflict between orphan instances.

+### Why does GHC complain about "No instance for Expectable ...
+(Action ...)"?

+When adding an expectation, you can only use an `Action` if the method is simple enough.
+Specifically, all arguments must have `Eq` and `Show` instances, and no arguments may rely on type variables bound by the method.

+If your method isn't simple enough, the solution is to use add the expectation with a `Matcher` instead of an `Action`.
+The arguments to `Matcher` are `Predicate`s that can inspect the value and decide whether to match.
+You are now responsible for deciding how to match the complex argument.
+Some options
+include:

+1. Using a polymorphic `Predicate` like `anything`.
+2. Ensuring that a `Typeable` constraint is available, and using the `typed` predicate to cast the argument to a known type.

 ### How do I migrate from `monad-mock`?